 We are interested in questioning the systemic imbalance that has manifested in the region as a means to understand the impact and challenges the ever more displaced community faces.

-For the 2019 edition we are inviting artists to consider guerrilla tactics in their work as well as The Anthropocene in order to respond to the recent expansion of slow and invisible violence that has come with the promise of economic growth, progress and ‘well being’ as implied by buzz ‘aspirational’ branding like the term ‘eco chic’ while simultaneously disrupting the region´s biodiversity.
+For the 2019 edition we are inviting artists to consider guerrilla tactics in their work as well as the Anthropocene in order to respond to the recent expansion of slow and invisible violence that has come with the promise of economic growth, progress and ‘well being’ as implied by buzz words and ‘aspirational’ branding with terms like ‘eco chic’ while simultaneously disrupting the region´s biodiversity.

-Due to the nature of these themes the residency´s programme will be developed with a focus in public space.
-The local sports arena, the community center, expo - feria, cultural community centre, local market and the streets in front and around of the municipality, will be activated by our artists and used as an open forum to respond to these issues in spaces where everyone has access.
+Due to the nature of these themes the residency´s programme will be developed with a focus on public space.
+The local sports arena, expo - feria, the cultural community centre, local market and the streets in front and around the municipality, will be activated by our artists and used as an open forum to respond to these issues in spaces where everyone has access.

 As in previous years these projects and public engagements will work as a tool to document and serve as a useful historical archive of the current social, environmental and political intricacies of the area for both the local and international public.